U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-The Billings and Pompeys Pillar National Monument Draft Resource Management Plan and Environmental Impact Statement (DRMP/EIS) is now available online.
-This DRMP/EIS updates the 1984 Billings RMP, as amended and will provide the Billings Field Office and Pompeys Pillar National Monument with an updated framework in which to administer BLM public lands.
+The Billings and Pompeys Pillar National Monument Proposed Resource Management Plan and Final Environmental Impact Statement (PRMP/FEIS) is now available online.
+This Proposed RMP/Final EIS will update the 1984 Billings RMP, as amended, and will provide the Billings Field Office and Pompeys Pillar National Monument with an updated framework in which to administer BLM public lands in South Central Montana.

-This DRMP/EIS is a combined effort that addresses both the Billings Field Office and the Pompeys Pillar National Monument in a consolidated RMP and associated EIS and is titled (and referenced throughout) as the Billings and Pompeys Pillar National Monument DRMP/EIS.
-Because these are combined planning efforts, upon issuance of the Billings and Pompeys Pillar National Monument Proposed RMP and Final EIS in 2014, and subsequent reviews and resolution of protests, if any, two separate Records of Decision (RODs) will be issued for each area.
+This Proposed RMP/Final EIS is a combined effort that addresses both the Billings Field Office and the Pompeys Pillar National Monument in a consolidated RMP and associated EIS and is titled (and referenced throughout) as the Billings and Pompeys Pillar National Monument PRMP/FEIS.
+Because these are combined planning efforts, upon issuance of the Billings and Pompeys Pillar National Monument Proposed RMP and Final EIS, and subsequent reviews and resolution of protests, if any, two separate Records of Decision (RODs) will be issued for each area.